 The abuse of drugs and alcohol is a problem that many Americans struggle with.
-A large percentage of adults will struggle with alcohol or drug addiction at some point in their lives.
+Many adults will struggle with alcohol or drug addiction at some point in their lives.

-Although everyone is susceptible to addiction, there are some factors that make it more likely.
+Although everyone is susceptible to addiction, some factors make it more likely.

 According to Addictions.com, factors such as genetics, chaotic and dangerous home lives, parental attitudes to drugs and alcohol, and ongoing issues with mental health make it more likely that someone will struggle with drugs or alcohol.